ivanov/kanten/README.md

 --------------------
 onte - [c]onte[xt] [c]onte[nt]
-kinc - "A little more than kin, and less than kind" bond - "according to my bond, no more, nor less"
+kinc - "A little more than kin, and less than kind" bond - "according to my bond, no more, nor less" -- Merchant of Venice

 TODO
 ----